 The Society continues to undertake numerous community beautification projects as well as sponsor various community events throughout the year.
 In late spring the Rose Society presents its annual Rose Show, an event that show cases roses, not only from member's gardens, but from any garden in the community.
 One the same week-end as the show is the Rose Haven First Bloom Party, a celebration of the glory of our community garden.

 Making information available about rose cultivation is another priority for the Rose Society.
 Members and guests receive much useful information at our monthly meetings and through our Newsletter Index and web site.
 The Society also organizes pruning demonstrations and classes on rose cultivation which are eagerly attended by local residents.

 Outreach: Through programs such as Beautification, Flowers for Friends and Blooming Angels, the Society shares Rose Haven blooms with the Temecula Public Library, Murrieta City Hall, Temecula Chamber of Commerce and Hospice of the Valley.
-If you would like to participate please email us here.
+If you would like to participate please submit this form.

 The Society created a rose garden for the Arts Council of Temecula Valley "Design House 2000" project and assisted with planting the gardens at Habitat for Humanity homes in Temecula.
 Other projects have included the rose garden near the chapel at Sam Hicks Park, and plantings at the Boys and Girls Club, Temecula City Hall, Temecula Valley High School, a Murrieta Fire Station, and beautification and garden assistance at Nicholas Valley ES, Helen Hunt Jackson ES and Ysabel Barnett ES.

 For regular updates on our Outreach projects see our monthly Newsletter Index.

 We are a Society not only of 'Rose Lovers' but also 'Rose Doers'.
 We are here to share the glory of the rose.